No Day Without A Line –

 This Must Be The Place is a new series of public lectures that takes its title from the 1983 Talking Heads song, a song that was unusual in their catalogue as a love song to place and home.
 The talks series broadly looks at how contemporary artists have used site and location as frameworks for research, installation and theme.
-Talks are live and in person and held in the RHA Friends Room on Thursday evenings.
-The series will feature artist talks by Ciara Roche, Fiona Whelan, Dominique Crowley, Alan James Burns and Michelle Malone and will continue in 2023.
+Talks are live and in person and during this Spring term 2023, the talks will vary in terms of date and location.
+The second part of this series will feature artist talks by Owen Boss, Clodagh Emoe, Garrett Phelan, Elva Mulchrone and Aoife Dunne .

 All recorded past events are now available to view in our Archive Talks, an online library and growing resource of voices in Irish contemporary art.
 Artists featured include Mick O’Dea PPRHA, Alan Butler, Diana Copperwhite RHA, Niamh O’Malley ARHA, Sam Keogh, Isobel Nolan and Elaine Hoey among many others.

 Above image: Garrett Phelan, THE HIDE PROJECT, commission, Fingal County Council, Dublin (2017 – ongoing)